Controller#

 Controller pressed?#

-The Controller pressed? block returns a Boolean indicating whether a specific button on the controller is currently pressed.
+The Controller pressed?
+Boolean block returns whether a selected Controller button is being pressed.

 <[Controller1 v] [▲ v] pressed?>